damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

                 position = "center")
 ```

-**Findings**\
+**Findings**

-- Intermediate has a highest number of members (`r numIntermediate`), while Veteran has the lowest number.\
+-   Intermediate has a highest number of members (`r numIntermediate`), while Veteran has the lowest number (`r numVeteran`).

-- There are less significant differences between their average review length, indicating similar user behaviours across three groups.\
+-   There are less significant differences between their average review length, indicating similar user behaviours across three groups.

-- However, as old users (Veteran), their average review should be higher compared to other groups, while their figure is the lowest, indicating quite low user behaviour from this group. - Given the considerable number of members, Intermediate average rating is the second-highest, implying a good engagement from this group.\
+-   However, as old users (`Veteran`), their average review should be higher compared to other groups, while their figure is the lowest, indicating quite low user behaviour from this group.

+-   Given the considerable number of members, Intermediate's average rating is the second-highest, implying a good engagement from this group.

-- The average rating from Veteran (old customers) is the lowest, along with low average review length, implying their low engagement with the community.\
+-   The average rating from `Veteran` (old customers) is the lowest, along with low average review length, implying their low engagement with the community.

-- The average review star of New users is the highest, along with their second-highest position in number of unique users, indicating a good engagement from them and good attraction from the community recently.\
+-   The average review star of `New` users is the highest, along with their second-highest position in number of unique users, indicating a good engagement from them and good attraction from the community recently.\

 ## 1.4) Visualisation of Average Review Stars by User Groups.